Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 ## Colour scheme
 Black and beige shades dominate over the page.
-The signup page has is based on black and white tonnes which stand out.
+The signup page is based on black and white colours which stand out.

 !["main-page" screenshot](/docs/screenshots/mobile-main.png)